sarl/sarl-jekyll-website/docs/official/reference/general/SwitchExpression.md

 The main expression, i.e. the parameter of `switch` can also be a computed value instead of a field or variable.

-<importantnote>A case must contains an expression.
+> **_Important Note:_** A case must contains an expression.
 If you want to do nothing
-for a given case, put an empty block after the colon character.</importantnote>
+> for a given case, put an empty block after the colon character.

 ## 2. Default Case